 Ganesh Chaturthi is considered to be one of the largest festivals in India.
 Ganesh Chaturthi is also known as Ganesh Utsav and Vinayaka Chaturthi.
 According to the Hindu calendar, Lord Ganesha was born on the fourth day of the duty date in the month of Bhadrapada.
-This year, the festival of Ganesh Chaturthi will be celebrated on 10 September 2021.
-Lord Shiva and Parvati's son Ganesha is said to be the god of wisdom, wisdom, prosperity and good fortune.
+This year, the festival of Ganesh Chaturthi will be celebrated on 31 August 2022.
+Lord Shiva and Parvati's son Ganesha is said to be the god of wisdom, wisdom, prosperity, and good fortune.
 While Ganesh Chaturthi festival is celebrated all over India, but widely in Maharashtra.
 During the festival of Ganesh Chaturthi, which is celebrated for 11 days, people keep Lord Ganesha in the house for 10 days and perform Ganesh Visarjan on the 11th day.
 On the Ganesh Utsav, people greet each other with the warm wishes of Ganesh Chaturthi.

 Goddess Parvati was the creator of Ganapati.
 In the absence of Lord Shiva, he used his sandalwood paste to make Ganesha and put it to bathe.
 While he was gone, Lord Shiva fought with Ganesha and did not allow him to enter as per the orders of his mother.
 Enraged, Lord Shiva beheaded Ganesha.
 When Parvati saw this scene, she took the form of Goddess Kali and threatened to destroy the world.
 This alarmed everyone and he requested Lord Shiva to find a remedy and pacify the wrath of Goddess Kali.
 Shiva then immediately ordered all his followers to find a child, whose mother carelessly went back towards her child and brought her head.
 The first child seen by the followers was an elephant and they ordered, cut off his head and brought it to Lord Shiva.
 Lord Shiva immediately placed the head on Ganesha's body and brought it back to life.
 Mother Kali's wrath subsided and Goddess Parvati was once again overwhelmed.
 All God blesses Ganesha and today is the day celebrated for the same reason.